Interested in building Affordable Rental Homes?

-Find out how to apply for City Incentives.
+Find out how to apply for City Initiatives.

 - Rent-geared-to-income (RGI) homes;

-RHSP provides City financial contributions including capital funding, and relief from development fees and charges, and property taxes.
-RGI, affordable rental, rent-controlled, and purpose-built rental housing projects approved under RHSP will be supported through a prioritized development review process.
+The RHSP provides City financial contributions including capital funding, relief from development fees and charges, and exemptions from property taxes.
+RGI, Affordable Rental, Rent-Controlled, and Purpose-built Rental housing projects approved under RHSP are eligible to be supported through a prioritized development review process.

 Sign up below for updates about affordable housing development opportunities.